Vampire literature: 19th century

 An important later example of 19th-century vampire fiction is the penny dreadful epic Varney the Vampire (1847), featuring Sir Francis Varney as the vampire.
 In this story, we have the first example of the standard trope in which the vampire comes through the window at night and attacks a maiden as she lies sleeping.
+Alexandre Dumas' 1849 novella The Pale Lady features the first Carpathian vampire nobleman, a young Moldavian noble and outlaw named Kostaki.
+Kostaki is a descendant of the Wallachian Brancoveanu family, can hypnotise, and he sneaks into a maiden's chamber to make her follow him into his tomb.
+His bite can kill and turn a victim into a vampire within 15 days, unless that person washes the bite wounds with his vampire blood.
 Heathcliff in Emily Brontë's Wuthering Heights (1847) is suspected of being a vampire by his housekeeper at one point, which he immediately laughs off as "absurd nonsense".

 Fascinating erotic fixations are evident in Sheridan Le Fanu's classic novella Carmilla (1872), which features a female vampire with lesbian inclinations who seduces the heroine Laura while draining her of her vital fluids.
 Le Fanu's story is set in the Duchy of Styria.
 Such central European locations became a standard feature of vampire fiction.

 Another important example of the development of vampire fiction can be found in three seminal novels by Paul Féval: Le Chevalier Ténèbre (1860), La Vampire (1865) and La Ville Vampire (1874).
-Marie Nizet's Le Capitaine Vampire (1879) features a Russian officer, Boris Liatoukine, who is a vampire.
+Marie Nizet's Le Capitaine Vampire (1879) features a Russian officer, Boris Liatoukine, who is a vampire, embodying Russian imperialism in 1877 Romania.

 In German literature, one of the most popular novels was Hans Wachenhusen's Der Vampyr – Novelle aus Bulgarien (1878), which, on account of the author's first-hand experience of Ottoman society, includes a detailed description of the multicultural society of Bulgaria, and which contains an atmosphere that is "in some parts comparable to Dracula".

 The most famous Serbian vampire was Sava Savanović, from a folklore-inspired novel, Ninety Years Later, by Milovan Glišić, first published in 1880.
 Serbian vampires—albeit depicted first in French (1839) and then Russian (1884)—also appear in Count Tolstoy's novella The Family of the Vourdalak.

 Karl Heinrich Ulrichs published the short story "Manor" in 1885, about two sailors and lovers.
 When the older of the two, Manor, drowns at sea he returns to his lover Har each night to suck his blood and lay together.